chrispla/music-rearranger/README.md

 python rearrange.py --input_audio /path/to/audio/file --target_time 60
 ```

-where `--target_time` is the desired duration of the rearrangement in seconds.
+where the value of `--target_time` is the desired duration of the rearrangement in seconds.

 After having computed the rearrangement, a pickle file and an audio file will be created.
 You can use the pickle file as an argument so that you don't recompute the structure every time.